 With more than 22 million jobless claims already filed, and more coming in the face of unprecedented economic damage related to the coronavirus, it’s a fate affecting all too many Americans: You had a job and suddenly lost it, with grim chances of finding another in the current landscape.
 You also happen to be saddled with debt.

-Coronavirus-related financial distress is throwing a mighty wrench into America’s already complicated relationship with debt.
+Coronavirus-related financial distress is throwing a mighty wrench into America’s already complicated relationship with debt; according to a recent Money and Synchrony Bank study, just 41% of women and 30% of men had an emergency fund.
 Consumer debt in the U.S. reached a new record high of nearly $14 trillion in the second quarter of 2019, with increases in four major areas of debt: home mortgages, auto loans, student loans, and those pesky credit cards with their soaring interest rates.

 As people deal with the debt they were already carrying, and any they might incur during this fractious period, here are some sensible steps from financial experts to help tackle it in whatever way you can.

 The first thing to do whenever you’re facing a serious financial crossroads: Breathe.

 “If you’ve suddenly lost your job and have debt, it’s important not to panic and to avoid making any sudden or major decisions,” says Marcy Keckler, vice president of financial advice strategy at Ameriprise Financial.

 Instead, take a step back and draw up a plan, balancing your pressing needs with debt and longer-term goals.
 “Assess your financial situation and take inventory of your debt—how much you owe, interest rates, and an overview of your total payment obligations including timing of payments,” Keckler adds.

 The right path will depend on your particular circumstances, but there are some broad guidelines experts stand by.